Mapping Caregiving and Social Support Networks

 Concern about the security of the data also had to be handled with care so that the most accurate data about the strength of the relationship could be obtained.
 This was overcome by drawing the circle and naming the person when the caregiver identified them, then if there was a problem, leaving relationship evaluation to a later stage in the interview.
 It was important to listen carefully for cues that might indicate relationship strength and then check that the correct number of lines was recorded.
 Consequently, ecomaps from the first round of interviews (when trust was being established), may not have truly represented all relationships.

 One challenge that did arise was the restriction on lines of relationship.
-To be methodologically sound, I needed to replicate ecomap construction as described by Hartman (1995), by drawing one, two or three lines to depict the strength of the relationship.
+To be methodologically sound, we needed to replicate ecomap construction as described by Hartman (1995), by drawing one, two or three lines to depict the strength of the relationship.
 Yet, occasionally caregivers wanted to increase the number of lines to describe a very strong relationship.
 One caregiver asked “Can I give her ten lines?”
 I thought about allowing this variation, but discarded the idea because I wanted to be able to compare ecomaps across the cases.
 To maintain the rigour of the data, I needed consistency of line definition across all ecomaps.
 Therefore, data pertaining to an extraordinary relationship could not be captured on the ecomap.
 By combining interviewing with ecomapping, the very strong relationship was captured in the interview data and not lost through the restriction of the ecomap.

 Working with data

 It became apparent that a few participants were adopting “ecomap phrases” and incorporating these into their story.
 For example one caregiver described a relationship in this manner: “She’s re-establishing, I think she’s making an effort to become a two line person”.
-The first ecomaps strictly followed the design set out by Hartman (1995), but as the caregivers’ stories became more detailed I found that it was valuable to expand the scope of the ecomap.
-I began writing information along the lines and making notes on the edges as seen in the example below.
+The first ecomaps strictly followed the design set out by Hartman (1995), but as the caregivers’ stories became more detailed Robin found that it was valuable to expand the scope of the ecomap.
+Robin began writing information along the lines and making notes on the edges as seen in the example below.
 This increased the visual cues for both the participants and myself, enabling richer data to be collected.

 The validity of the analysis process and the reliability of the findings were contingent on discussion with research colleagues and other people working with motor neurone disease.
 In this section, the use of the pronoun “we” is essential for effective, trustworthy data analysis.
 Prof Annette Street was an integral part of the “we” in this project.
 Her insight and ability to interpret the data were invaluable.